 Lori Raetzman

-Dr. Raetzman’s laboratory focuses on pituitary gland development, including what makes pituitary cells divide, turn into hormone producing cells, and move so they can be in contact with the bloodstream.
-Her lab is interested in determining how intrinsic cues such as Notch signaling affect cell fate and how endocrine disrupting chemical exposure impacts pituitary gland development and function.
-Trainees will use tissue collected from mice exposed to bisphenol A (BPA) and phthalates to examine mRNA and protein expression of key developmental markers to uncover critical windows during which the pituitary is sensitive to exposures.
+Dr. Raetzman’s laboratory focuses on pituitary gland development, including what makes pituitary stem cells divide, turn into hormone producing cells, and move so they can be in contact with the bloodstream.
+Her lab is interested in determining how intrinsic signaling pathways direct cell fate and how endocrine disrupting chemical exposure intersects with these pathways to interfere with pituitary gland development and function.
+Trainees will use tissue collected from mice exposed to phthalates to examine mRNA and protein expression of key developmental markers and hormones.
 Trainees will also culture mouse pituitaries to determine direct effects on the pituitary of the chemicals being examined.
-Read More

 Andrew Smith